rachaelkalicun/evercooked_blog/source/blog/king-cake.html.md

   - 1 tsp vanilla extract
   - 1/2 cup granulated sugar
   - Food coloring
+cuisine: Cajun, Creole

 instructions:
   - Feed your starter a few days before baking to ensure it’s bubbly and active.
 Store at room temperature until ready.
   - Warm the milk and 85 g (6 tbsp) butter in a small saucepan or microwave.
 Let cool slightly.
   - Add the egg, egg yolks, sourdough starter, and sugar to the bowl of a stand mixer.
 Mix to combine using the paddle attachment.
 Slowly pour in the warm milk mixture.
 Add flour and salt, mixing  until a rough dough forms.
 Cover with a damp towel and rest for 30 minutes.
   - Switch to the dough hook and knead on medium-low speed for 6 to 8 minutes.
 Adjust with flour if too sticky.
 The dough should be soft, smooth, and slightly tacky.
   - Transfer the dough to a lightly oiled bowl.
 Cover with a damp towel and let rise at room temperature for 8 to 10 hours (or overnight).
   - Preheat your oven to 375°F (190°C).
 Line a sheet pan with parchment paper or a silicone mat.
 Remove the dough onto a lightly oiled surface, rest for 5–10 minutes.
 Roll into a 15 x 10-inch  rectangle.
 Roll it into a tight log, seam side down, and shape into a ring.
 Let rest for 10–15 minutes.
   - Brush with melted butter.
 Cover and let rise until puffy, about 1 hour.
-  - Bake at 375°F (190°C) for 20–25 minutes, then reduce to 350°F (180°C) for 10–15 more minutes.
-The cake should be golden brown and hollow-sounding when tapped.
+  - "Bake at 375°F (190°C) for 20–25 minutes, then reduce to 350°F (180°C) for 10–15 more minutes.
+The cake should be golden brown and hollow-sounding when tapped."
   - Once cooled, decorate with glaze and colored sugar.
-	cuisine: Cajun, Creole
 ---

 # Sourdough King Cake: A Tradition to Share and Make Your Own